 - Add a bit of Dawn dish soap

-- When mixture clumps together, places small clumps on parchment paper
+- When the mixture clumps together, place small clumps on parchment paper

 - Allow drying overnight

 - To use, drop a pod into the toilet bowl, when the fizzing slows down, scrub with a toilet brush and flush.

 Note: You can place the mixture into molds also.
 Keep these sealed in an airtight jar when finished.
 Make sure to label the jar so no one mistakes it for bath bombs.

 - Combine equal parts of vinegar and water in a spray bottle.